 The Common Vulnerability Scoring System (CVSS) is a public standard that is maintained by the Forum of Incident Response and Security Teams (FIRST) and provides a method for scoring IT-related vulnerabilities.
-Additional details and documentation on the standard are available at http://www.first.org/cvss.
+Additional details and documentation for the standard are available at http://www.first.org/cvss.

 CVSS rates a vulnerability according to three groups of metrics:

 - Base: Describes the severity of the vulnerability from a technical perspective

 - Temporal: Indicates how a vulnerability changes over time